KovskySpring/pano/README.md

-# pano - Multi-threaded wrapper for libGDX's TexturePacker, outputting to Phaser 3 multiatlas.json
+# pano - another Texture Packer for Phaser 3

+`pano` is a multi-threaded wrapper for libGDX's TexturePacker, outputting to Phaser 3 multiatlas.json

 ## Prerequisites